 Jamie Hurd Amphitheater

-The cantilevered steel truss, resembling a folded piece of paper, is designed to direct acoustics, protect performers, and elegantly blend with the campus.
+The cantilevered steel truss, resembling a folded piece of paper, is designed to direct acoustics, protect performers, and elegantly blend with the campus, creating a form that is both airy and grounded.
+Designed to accommodate a variety of performances and events, the stage can fit up to 55 musicians with lawn seating for up to 2,000 spectators.
 Cast-in-place concrete walls, treated with color and form liner, hide the stage support and AV spaces from spectators.

 The amphitheater is second phase of the city’s Five Waters Project.